 Honda City sedan has been a household name in India for over a decade now.
 Right since its inception, a lot in the car has changed.
-But what Honda succeeded in keeping intact is the appeal to the targeted middle class Indian buyers.
+But what Honda succeeded in keeping intact is the appeal to the targeted middle-class Indian buyers.
 It would be no wrong to quote that the City sedan has always been a notch ahead of its peers.

 The 2017 Honda City is no exception to it.
-It brings to you the reliability and trust of Honda, premium interiors and a classy exteriors.
-But one fact that has always been a constant for the car – the tough competition that it receives.
+It brings to you the reliability and trust of Honda, premium interiors, and classy exteriors.
+But one fact that has always been a constant for the car – is the tough competition that it receives.
 After the grand opening on the 14th of February, 2017, the results are quite phenomenal.
 The newer version was very well received and the sales numbers are only going northwards since then, proving it still rules the premium sedan segment in India.

 However, is the Numero-uno spot alone enough to make it worthy of being your next car?
 Not necessarily!
 There are a few things which you should be aware of before you go for it.

 Table of Contents

 The stylish exteriors